buhrmi/buhrmi/README.md

   Inertia X is a drop-in replacement for Inertia's Svelte adapter, adding the `<Frame>` component, inspired by Hotwire's [Turbo Frames](https://turbo.hotwired.dev/handbook/frames#eager-loading-frames).

 - **[Inertia X NavStack](https://github.com/buhrmi/gladi2/tree/master/app/frontend/lib/navstack)**<br>
-  A NavStack implementation offering buttery smooth native-like multi-modal navigation on mobile and in browsers.
+  A NavStack implementation on top of Inertia X, offering smooth multi-modal navigation on mobile and in browsers.

-Together, these give you:

-- Buttery smooth native-feeling navigations and interactions on mobile as well as in browsers
-- Locally cacheable data for true offline-support
-- SSR support for search engine optimizations
-- All while using standard Rails controllers and actions, without having to develop an API
-- Easily testable and extremely maintainable code

-I'm calling it: Buhrmi's App Framework.

-For a small demo, check out [Gladiators Reloaded](https://github.com/buhrmi/gladiators), an open-source reimagination of an old 2004 browser game.
+You can see these projects working together in [Gladiators Reloaded](https://github.com/buhrmi/gladiators), an open-source reimagination of an old 2004 browser game.

 <!--Here's a small demo app called [Shitcoin Swap](https://www.shitcoinsociety.com) - an open source alternative to Binance, Coinbase, etc. Currently in development.
 You can even become a shareholder by purchasing some [Revenue Share Tokens](https://www.shitcoinswap.com/$rst).-->